 Iran says inspectors may no longer get nuclear sites images

-Iran’s parliament speaker Mohammad Bagher Qalibaf's comments, aired by state TV, further underscored the narrowing window for the U.S. and others to reach terms with Iran.
+The comments by Iran’s parliament speaker Mohammad Bagher Qalibaf, aired by state TV, further underscored the narrowing window for the U.S. and others to reach terms with Iran.
 The Islamic Republic is already enriching and stockpiling uranium at levels far beyond those allowed by its 2015 nuclear deal.

 “Regarding this, and based on the expiration of the three-month deadline, definitely the International Atomic Energy Agency will not have the right to access images from May 22,” Qalibaf said.
 May 22 was Saturday.